 Raise the Bar

-Raise the Bar Academy is a joint initiative between Athletics Australia and Melbourne University Sport to provide Indigenous school students from around Australia a chance to discover the pathways to studying and participation through high performance sport.
+Raise the Bar Academy is a joint initiative between Melbourne University Sport and Athletics Australia which provides Indigenous school students from around Australia a chance to discover the pathways to higher education through participation in athletics.

 Neighbourhood Night at the Museum